Trends

 -

-The data in the graph and the table below show the proportion of specialist homelessness services clients with disability (of all ages) experiencing family and domestic violence (FDV) who are provided assistance with accommodation when needed, by Aboriginal and Torres Strait Islander status.
-In 2021–22, 79% of both Indigenous and non-Indigenous clients with disability were provided assistance with accommodation when needed.
+The data in the graph and the table below show the proportion of specialist homelessness services clients with disability (of all ages) experiencing family and domestic violence (FDV) who are provided assistance with accommodation when needed, by Indigenous status.
+In 2024–25, 79% of First Nations clients with disability and 77% of non-Indigenous clients were provided assistance with accommodation when needed.

 Source: Specialist Homelessness Services Collection (SHSC) | Data source overview